-The development of these courses falls within TIF’s mission to ensure equal access to quality treatment for all patients around the globe.
-Furthermore, the contribution of these courses is deemed particularly important given the constant migration fluxes that have been taking place in the last years, whereby populations from Africa and Asia, two continents that have traditionally been highly-prevalent in thalassaemia and other haemoglobin disorders, migrate to Europe due to war and other local circumstances, and inevitably contribute to marking a significant increase in the number of carriers (of the gene that causes the haemoglobin disorder) and/or affected individuals (people with the disorder) around the globe.
+The development of this e-Course falls within TIF’s mission to ensure equal access to quality treatment for all patients around the globe.
+Furthermore, the contribution of the course is deemed particularly important given the constant migration fluxes that have been taking place in the last years, whereby populations from Africa and Asia, two continents that have traditionally been highly-prevalent in thalassaemia and other haemoglobin disorders, migrate to Europe due to war and other local circumstances, and inevitably contribute to marking a significant increase in the number of carriers (of the gene that causes the haemoglobin disorder) and/or affected individuals (people with the disorder) around the globe.
 In this context, haemoglobin disorders or haemoglobinopathies indeed constitute a global concern which calls for the establishment of robust public health policies on prevention, the promotion of specialized knowledge and multidisciplinary healthcare services for effectively managing the clinical challenges of this group of disorders and ensuring a quality life for patients.

 Aims and objectives:

 - To offer specialized knowledge of thalassaemia epidemiology, inheritance and prevention, pathophysiology, diagnosis and associated complications.

 - To assist medical specialists in dealing with the complexity of the disease

 - To assist in the improvement of existing conditions and services for quality clinical management and support for people with thalassaemia.

 - Medical degree and specialisation in Internal Medicine, or Paediatrics, Haematology